wirthual/smartkanne/README.md

 ![housing extension][pot extension]

  It is only a very basic base where you can put the pot on top with a cutout for the display.
 For more advanced approches you can add a thread for fixing the part at the bottom of the pot.

+### 11. Business Model Canvas
+In order to get an overview over the business model, here you can see the business model canvas of SmartKanne.
+It can also be accessed over this [link](https://canvanizer.com/canvas/rdbEy04koZJil).

+![business model canvas][bmc]

 [sketch1]: docs/sketches/kanne_smartphone.png "Sketch from SmartKanne with Smartphone"
 [sketch2]: docs/sketches/kanne_standalone.png "Sketch from SmartKanne Standalone"